Preparatory Division Curriculum

 Composition Class Prerequisites: Ability to read and write musical notation fluently.

 Description: This class will provide students with an opportunity to write music for themselves and others to play, to improvise on and think creatively with their instruments, and to apply concepts and skills from their private lessons and Musicianship class.
 We will work on how to write down musical ideas, how to structure a piece of music, and where to find inspiration.
 The class will introduce students to basic concepts of instrumentation, such as instrumental families and ranges, differences in timbre, methods of sound production, and playing techniques.
 The class will also cover basic orchestration – how composers combine instruments together to create interesting sounds.
 The focus will be on writing and playing music, but we will also listen to and discuss works by well-known composers.
 Students will be expected to complete some take-home composition assignments outside of class.
 Advanced students will have the opportunity to write chamber music for their classmates, and will also learn how to notate full scores and create parts.

-Recital Opportunities Students have two formal recitals per semester at Olin Hall: October 20 and December 15 in the fall semester, and March 9 and May 11 in the spring semester.
+Recital Opportunities Students have two formal recitals per semester at Olin Hall or the Performance Space at Bito.
+Fall semester Recital dates are MIDTERM: October 26 and November 2; FINAL: December 7 and December 14.
 Family members and friends are welcome.

 In addition to the formal recitals, students will have several other performance opportunities per semester.
 Warm-up recitals at Bard and community outreach performances at various locations will take place througout the semester.